“Mindfulness practice is simple and completely feasible. Just by sitting and doing nothing, we are doing a tremendous amount.”

 Often, there will be a theme chosen for the practice, along with wisdom teachings.
 Otherwise, there will be soft periods of silence lasting 5-10 minutes, depending on the accumulated experience of the practitioners.

 Meditation has been an integral part of Bryan’s Yoga practice for the past 30 years.
 His first formal training was with Deepak Chopra in Primordial Sound Meditation.
-Since then, he has studied Paramahamsa Yogananda’s Hong-Sau and AUM Techniques through the Self-Realization Fellowship (Los Angeles), learned Vipassana Meditation from Ines Freeman (Insight Meditation Center, San Francisco), practiced Vedantic Meditation with Dr. David Frawley and Yogini Shambhavi (American Institute of Vedic Studies) and for the last two and a half years, been trained in Shamatha (Tranquility) Meditation, according to the Tibetan Buddhist teachings of Sogyal Rinpoche, author of the modern spiritual classic, Tibetan Book of Living and Dying.
+Since then, he has studied Paramahamsa Yogananda’s Hong-Sau and AUM Techniques through the Self-Realization Fellowship (Los Angeles), learned Vipassana Meditation from Ines Freeman (Insight Meditation Center, San Francisco), practiced Vedantic Meditation with Dr. David Frawley and Yogini Shambhavi (American Institute of Vedic Studies) and for the last two and a half years, been trained in Shamatha (Mindfulness) Meditation, according to the Tibetan Buddhist teachings of Sogyal Rinpoche, author of the modern spiritual classic, Tibetan Book of Living and Dying.
 In addition to teaching Meditation to adults and groups, Bryan regularly shares mindfulness contemplative practices with children from the age of three and a half and older.

 Frequently Asked Questions of Bryan regarding Meditation